Shipwreck on the Norwegian Coast

 Shipwreck on the Norwegian Coast or Shipwreck on the Coast of Norway (Norwegian - Skibbrudd ved den norske kyst) is an 1832 marine painting by Johan Christian Dahl.
 It is now in the National Gallery of Norway, to which it was left in 1931 by Louise and Johannes G. Heftye.

 Dahl had already painted a first version of the work in 1819, and painted several others in his career, inspired by his five long voyages along the coast of Norway.
 A smaller variant is in the Bergen Billedgalleri.

+History

+Shipwrecks were a popular motif in romantic painting and Dahl created a large number of paintings on this theme.
+Alongside the inherent drama, the motif can also symbolize the vulnerability of human life and dependence on natural forces and higher powers.